pomerium/documentation/content/docs/enterprise/reference/configure.md

 #### Client TLS Key

 For data sources using mTLS, you can select a [client certificate](/docs/enterprise/reference/manage#certificates) (added under **Manage** → **Certificates**) to provide to the data source.

+See [External Data Sources](./external-data) for more information on this feature.

 [route-concept]: /docs/enterprise/concepts.md#routes
 [route-reference]: /docs/enterprise/reference/manage#routes